yesplease/docs/docs/feed-creator/css-selectors.md

 * `li:nth-child(2)` - selects the second child element if it's an `<li>` element, otherwise selects nothing

 ::: warning
-In most cases you will probably want the non-standard 'Element by position' selector covered in the last section.
+In most cases you will probably want the non-CSS 'Element by position' selector covered in the last section.
 It differs from this in an important way.
 :::

 [More information at MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/:nth-child)